USS Young (DD-312): History

 Young was laid down on 28 January 1919 at San Francisco, California, by the Union Iron Works Plant of the Bethlehem Shipbuilding Corporation; launched on 8 May 1919; sponsored by Mrs. John R. Nolan; designated DD-312 on 17 July 1920; and commissioned on 29 November 1920.

 Young fitted out at the Mare Island Navy Yard into December.
 Assigned to Division 34, Squadron 2, Pacific Fleet Destroyer Force, the destroyer remained inactive in the San Diego, California area through the end of 1921.

-Young departed San Diego on 14 January 1922, bound for Bremerton, Washington, and, proceeding via San Francisco, California, reached the Puget Sound Navy Yard on the 18th.
+Young departed San Diego on 14 January 1922, bound for Bremerton, Washington, and, proceeding via San Francisco, California, reached Navy Yard Puget Sound on the 18th.
 Overhauled at Puget Sound, the destroyer departed the yard on 3 April and arrived at her home port, San Diego, on the 8th.
 The remainder of the year passed fairly uneventfully, with the destroyer continuing her largely anchored existence in San Diego harbor.
 However, she did fire short-range battle practices, operated briefly off the Mexican Coronados Islands, and recovered torpedoes for Idaho (BB-42) during the autumn of the year 1922.

 The in-port routine changed the following year, when Young departed San Diego on 6 February 1923 and headed for Panama.
 En route, she stopped briefly at Magdalena Bay, the traditional target practice grounds for the Pacific Fleet, and fueled from Cuyama (AO-3) before proceeding on south to the Pacific side of the Panama Canal Zone.

 Young participated in Fleet Problem I over the ensuing weeks.
 In this, the first Fleet Problem held by the United States Navy, the Battle Fleet was pitted against the Scouting Fleet augmented by a division of battleships.
 During the war games, Young performed antisubmarine screening for the dreadnoughts of the Battle Fleet and, when the scenario of exercises called for it, dashed in and made simulated torpedo attacks on the "enemy" battlewagons of the augmented Scouting Fleet.
 Upon completion of one phase of the exercises, she was present in Panama Bay when Secretary of the Navy Edwin C. Denby, accompanied by a party of congressmen embarked in the transport Henderson (AP-1), reviewed the Fleet on 14 March.

 Young later departed Panamanian waters on 31 March and arrived back at San Diego on 11 April.
 She remained there until 25 June, when she headed north.
 She called at San Francisco from the 27th to the 29th and arrived at Tacoma, Washington, on 2 July.
 Two days later, in keeping with the occasion, Young sent her landing force ashore to march in Tacoma's Independence Day parade.